-Everything we do is driven by our values.
-These values are a uniting force, connecting us across business units, geographies, and functional areas.
+NMD is a McKesson Company.
+Everything we do is driven by our Shared Principles, known as ICARE.
+These principles are a uniting force, connecting us across business units, geographies, and functional areas.
 These values shape our corporate culture.
-Our values enable us to make a positive difference among our stakeholders, including customers, communities, shareholders, and each other.
+Our Shared Principles enable us to make a positive difference among our stakeholders, including customers, communities, shareholders, and each other.